Spring Studio Open House and Sale

 While Iris maintains her own studio space, she nurtures a flourishing community of potters who work out of Purple Sage Pottery.
 Many of the artists started out as students at Purple Sage and will be participating in the Open Studio Sale.
 Craft work can be a very solitary endeavor.
 The community of potters at Purple Sage allows them to apply their skills while actively learning from each other in camaraderie at the studio.
 Their style and creativity shows through in an astonishing variety of pottery, made in small batches or one of a kind pieces.

-Below is the list of participants in the fall show:
+Below is the list of participants in the spring show:

 Purple Sage owner Iris Minc, whose works range from exquisite porcelain and graceful stoneware to rough-hewn art pieces.